-Bose Sleepbuds review: Helpful, but needs improvement
+Bose Sleepbuds review: Helpful but needs improvement

 The Bose Sleepbuds are designed for one thing only: sleeping.
 These cannot play your music.
 At $249.95, that's a lot of money to drop on a single-function device.

 The packaging is the sort of quality you'd expect from Bose.
 Once you open the box, you're greeted with the shiny white Sleepbuds nestled in a silver case.
-Lighting on the case indicates how much charge it has (one to five dots) and whether the Sleepbuds are currently charging.
+Lighting on the case indicates how much charge they have (one to five dots) and whether the Sleepbuds are currently charging.
 The case slides open smoothly and closes with a satisfying click, holding the earbuds secure so they don't jostle free from the charger if you're traveling.
 They come with two additional ear-tip sizes (with attached wing tips) to ensure a snug fit.
 The wing tips are key -- they're what keep the earbuds secure over the course of the night.
 There are also a micro-USB cable and AC adapter included for charging as well as a soft travel bag you can put the case in to prevent scratches and dings.

 The earbuds have a 16-hour battery life, and the case provides a full charge.
 That means you can take the charging case and buds on a three- or four-day trip (depending on how much you sleep) without having to worry about packing a charging cord.
 They take about eight hours to charge fully, so you'll need to get in the habit of putting these back in the charger as soon as you wake up.